 The term ‘failure to thrive’ is a vivid catch-all that has been used historically to describe a patient with malnutrition, weight loss and diminished functional status.
 In the geriatric population, failure to thrive likely evokes frailty and diminished functioning, but presentations can vary.
 The Institute of Medicine describes failure to thrive in older adults as “a syndrome of weight loss, decreased appetite and poor nutrition, and inactivity, often accompanied by dehydration, depressive symptoms, impaired immune function, and low cholesterol.”
 However, some have argued that the term ‘failure to thrive’ is too vague and nonspecific, and should be abandoned in favor of investigating the four syndromes usually associated with failure to thrive that are known to contribute individually to adverse outcomes in the older adult: functional decline, malnutrition, depression and cognitive impairment.
 This chapter will focus on malnutrition.

 In hospitalized adults over the age of 65, 40% are estimated to be malnourished, although various studies have found the range to be 20% to 50% depending on the nutrition assessment tool used, whether billing information (ICD-9 coding) was assessed, and hospital demographics.
 Studies based on ICD-9 codes likely underestimate the true burden of malnutrition in the elderly, since ICD-9 malnutrition codes have notoriously been divorced from etiologies of malnutrition and largely register the degree of malnutrition based on serum albumin level, which is no longer thought to be a reliable indicator of the severity or duration of malnutrition.
-Increasingly, physicians have used ...
+Increasingly, physicians ...